John Dillon Fellowship

 - Have an association with ACIAR and its research projects (past, current or future).

 - Have your agencies support to release you for the full duration of the program.

-- Filipino citizen and resides/ work in the Philippines, holds a current passport and is eligible for an Australian visa (tourist)
+- Vietnam citizen and resides/ work in the Vietnam, holds a current passport and is eligible for an Australian visa (tourist)

-Shang discussed her personal development through the fellowship experience:
+Hien reflected on her professional development through the Fellowship experience: